nnworkspace/elan/README.md

 - metadata
 - explicit placeholders

-The actual content would live in separate repositories with appropriate access control.
+The actual content would live in separate repositories or registries with appropriate access control.

 This makes constraints visible **without violating them**.